holmesrichards/dac_ino/README.md

-# dacarduino
+# dac/ino

 This is a pair of boards and corresponding library which provide CV and gate I/O for an Arduino Nano.
 It is derived from [shaduzlabs/synapse](https://github.com/shaduzlabs/synapse).

-There are two boards, dacarduino and dacarduino lite.
+There are two boards, dac/ino and dac/ino lite.

 Differences between these and Synapse are: